FoofooTheGuy/VidInjector9000/README.md

 You may ask...
 --

+**Q: How do I make moflex files?**

+A: Use Mobiclip Multicore Encoder.
+The most straight forward way to get that is on the Nintendo Developer Portal, but there are mirrors online somewhere...

 **Q: Why did you even make this?**

 A: I made this so that the process of injecting with 3D banners is more streamlined.
 Also, VidInjector9000 2.0 (aka VidInjector9001) can create multi video injects with MultiVidInjector5000!